X

 "I believe that no victim of crime should ever be lost in the justice process nor suffer economic loss due to their victimization, and every victim deserves a voice in the criminal justice system.
 Through advocacy, funding, and legal resource administration, I aim to support and encourage victims to successfully navigate the criminal justice system and their healing journey."

 Dorinda Johns is a highly accomplished state government professional with more than 30 years of experience in program management, policy development, and administration, with a distinguished focus on victim services.
 Her expertise spans the full spectrum of the Victim Assistance and Crime Victim Compensation programs, where she has played a central role in strengthening statewide consistency, compliance, and service delivery.
 In her current position as a Program Manager at the Arizona Criminal Justice Commission (ACJC), Ms. Johns oversees key components of the Commission’s victim services portfolio.
 She builds and maintains strong partnerships with grantees and Arizona tribes, leads collaborative meetings to ensure uniform policy implementation, and manages updates to state administrative rules, grant processes, and monitoring protocols.
 Her leadership is marked by clarity, fairness, and a deep commitment to supporting victim service providers across Arizona.
 Prior to joining ACJC, Ms. Johns held pivotal roles at the Arizona Department of Economic Security (DES), where she created and supervised the Child Care Review and Reconciliation Unit.
 In that capacity, she implemented quality assurance measures, strengthened oversight functions, and advanced the agency’s efforts to identify and resolve overpayments.
-Ms. Johns is a proud graduate of Arizona State University.
+Ms. Johns graduated from Arizona State University with a Bachelor of Science in Communications.

 DRUG, GANG, & VIOLENT CRIME CONTROL PROGRAM MANAGER- SIYENI YITBAREK